paoloitaliani/Text-Classification/README.md

 ## Conclusions

 We managed to build computationally inexpensive models that are able to produce very accurate classifications.
 It interesting how we can solve such a complicated problem in just few minutes.
-There is still margin of improvement, for example I could have used recurrent neural networks, but in this case I don't see the point of introducing such complex models.